magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify an order before it gets processed
+*  If one wants to modify an order before it gets processed

 ### 31. adminhtml_sales_order_create_process_item_after